The Complexity of Matching Games: A Survey: Complexity Aspects of the Core

 \subsection{Testing Core Membership, Non-Emptiness and Finding Core Allocations}

 We consider three natural problems, which have also been studied for other games and with respect to other solution concepts.
-Each of these problems takes as input a game $(N,v)$. \begin{itemize} \item [{\bf P1.}] determine if a given allocation $x$ belongs to the core, or find a coalition~$S$ with $x(S)<v(S)$; \item [{\bf P2.}] determine if the core is non-empty; and \item [{\bf P3.}] find an allocation in the core (if it is non-empty). \end{itemize}
+Each of these problems takes as input a game $(N,v)$. \begin{itemize} \item [{\bf P1.}] {(core membership) decide} if a given allocation $x$ belongs to the core, or else find a coalition~$S$ with $x(S)<v(S)$; \item [{\bf P2.}] {(core non-emptiness)} {decide} if the core is non-empty; and \item [{\bf P3.}] {(core allocation computation)} find an allocation in the core (if it is non-empty). \end{itemize}

-We note that if P1 is polynomial-time solvable for some class of games ${\cal G}$, then by using the ellipsoid method~\cite{GLS81,Ka79}, it follows that P2 and P3 are also polynomial-time solvable for ${\cal G}$.
+We note that if P1 is polynomial-time solvable for some class of games ${\cal G}$, then by using the ellipsoid method~\shortcite{GLS81,Ka79}, it follows that P2 and P3 are also polynomial-time solvable for ${\cal G}$.

-In the remainder we show that the problems SMP, MPA, SRP and SFP are closely related to problems P1--P3 for the corresponding matching game variant.
+In the remainder we {explain} that the problems SMP, MPA, SRP and SFP are closely related to problems P1--P3 for the corresponding matching game variant.
 To help the reader keeping track of this we refer to Table~\ref{t-2} for an overview (below we will explain the results in this table as part of our discussion).

-We start by considering the assignment games and $b$-assignment games.
-SMP and MPA are closely related to problems~P2 and~P3 for assignment games and $b$-assignment games, respectively.
-Namely, Shapley and Shubik~\cite{SS72} proved that every core allocation of an assignment game is a pay-off vector in a stable solution for SMP and vice versa.
-Moreover, Koopmans and Beckmann~\cite{KB57} proved that SMP, and thus P2, only has yes-instances and that a stable solution, and thus a core allocation of every assignment game, can be found in polynomial time.
-Finally, Sotomayor~\cite{So92} extended all these results to MPA and $b$-assignment games; recall that $p^t$ denotes the total pay-off vector.
+We start by considering the assignment games and $b$-assignment games. {The problems} SMP and MPA are closely related to problems~P2 and~P3 for assignment games and $b$-assignment games, respectively.
+Namely, \citeA{SS72} proved that every core allocation of an assignment game {corresponds to} a pay-off vector in a stable solution for SMP and vice versa.
+Moreover, \citeA{KB57} proved that SMP, and thus P2, only has yes-instances and that a stable solution, and thus a core allocation of every assignment game, can be found in polynomial time.
+Finally, \citeA{So92} extended all these results to MPA and $b$-assignment games; recall that $p^t$ denotes the total pay-off vector.

-\begin{theorem}[\cite{So92}] Every instance $(G,b,w)$ of {\sc MPA} has a stable solution, which can be found in polynomial time.
+\begin{theorem}[\citeR{So92}] Every instance $(G,b,w)$ of {\sc MPA} has a stable solution, which can be found in polynomial time.
 Moreover, if $(M,p)$ is a stable solution for $(G,b,w)$, then $M$ is a maximum weight $b$-matching of $G$ and $p^t$ is a core allocation of the $b$-assignment game defined on $(G,b,w)$. \end{theorem}

+{The converse of the second statement of Theorem~\ref{t-so92} does not hold, as there may exist an allocation in the core which does not correspond to a stable solution~\cite{So92}.}

 In contrast to the situation for assignment games, the core of a matching game defined on a non-bipartite graph may be empty; just recall the example from Section~\ref{s-mg} where $G$ is the triangle and $w\equiv 1$.
 Problem~P1 is linear-time solvable for matching games, and thus also for assignment games.
 Recall from Section~\ref{s-mg} that it suffices to check if for an allocation~$x$, we have for every $ij\in E$,